mrwhitecode02/VirtuProfile/README.md

-# landingpage_rare_js
+# Profile_Box
-it'll be a landing page totally build with JavaScript objects
+it'll be a landing page or homepage built with JavaScript using objects